- Income Tax for NRIs in India - Rules, Exemptions & Deductions

-TDS on Sale of Property by NRI - Tax Implications for NRIs Who Want to Sell Property in India
+TDS on Sale of Property by NRI - Tax Implications for NRIs Selling Property in India

-In this article, we will delve into the tax implications of selling property in India for NRIs.
+In this article, we will delve into the tax implications of selling property in India for NRIs and learn about the various aspects of TDS on the sale of property by NRI.

-TDS (Tax Deducted at Source) on the sale of property by Non-Resident Indians (NRIs) in India is a mechanism implemented by the Indian tax authorities to collect taxes at the time of property transfer.
+TDS (Tax Deducted at Source) on the sale of property by NRI in India is a mechanism implemented by the Indian tax authorities to collect taxes at the time of property transfer.
 The buyer of the property is responsible for deducting TDS from the sale proceeds and depositing it with the income tax department within the time prescribed.
-After deducting the TDS the buyer is required to file deduction and payment details in Form 27Q.
+After deducting the TDS, the buyer is required to file deduction and payment details in Form 27Q.
+The amount of TDS to be deducted depends on the residential status of the seller:

 When dealing with inherited property, it is essential to take into account the original owner's purchase date to determine whether the capital gain is classified as long-term or short-term.
 In this scenario, the cost of the property should be assessed based on the expenses incurred by the previous owner.
 This consideration ensures a more accurate calculation of capital gains and aligns with the specific circumstances associated with inherited properties.